 - Stay on top of changes.
 The SBA is constantly changing how this program works, so check back often — we’ll be updating our guide regularly as new details emerge.

-From tax credits and deferred payroll taxes to grants and SBA loan subsidies, here are a few more benefits for small businesses offered by the CARES Act of 2020:
+From tax credits and deferred payroll taxes to grants and SBA loan subsidies, here are a few more benefits for small businesses offered by three stimulus packages:

 - Tax credits.
 To encourage small businesses to retain employees, the government is offering a tax credit for up to 50% of qualified wages — up to $10,000 — per employee per quarter.
-However, you won’t qualify for this if you take out a Paycheck Protection Loan.
+However, you won’t qualify for this if you take out a PPP loan.

 - Deferred payments on payroll taxes.
 Small businesses can defer paying employments taxes through December 31, 2020.

-- SBA loan payment subsidies.
-The SBA will cover principal, interest and any fees for six months on all SBA 7(a) loans, Community Advantage loans and microloans.
+- SBA loan debt relief.
+The SBA will cover principal, interest and fees for up to eight months on all several SBA loan programs.

 - Unemployment insurance.
 Expanded unemployment benefits can help you keep your staff if you can’t afford to cover them — and is sometimes higher than what you’d normally pay.
 But getting a PPP loan can affect their eligibility for these benefits.